JordanLDiaz/fs-journal/notes/06-mvc.md

   - class character itself is a function - just defining what it will be, not actually creating it yet.
   - this = special word that talks about itself, takes info that we will later provide and attach it to this character.

-  back in app.js, created spaot to save our data:
+  back in app.js, created spot to save our data:
   - classes are made through 'new' keyword
   - when you added new Character below, it automatically added an import tag at top of appstate.js. if it doesn't, something isn't linked/typed correctly.
 DONT TYPE THESE YOURSELF!
   - parentheses at end of new Character() contains the info you want to add, and tells it to do the function